Frequency-Aware Vision Transformers for High-Fidelity Super-Resolution of Earth System Models: Introduction

-Responding to this problem, we introduce a frequency-aware framework for climate super-resolution, leveraging the global modeling strengths of ViTs while explicitly suppressing spectral bias.
-Our approach unfolds in two stages: first, integrating sinusoidal activations with transformer architectures in ViSIR; and second, expanding to explicit Fourier-based frequency separation in the Vision Transformer Fourier Representation Network (ViFOR).
-These novel architectures substantially enhance the reconstruction of high-frequency, physically meaningful gradients across key Earth system variables.
+To more directly confront this problem, we introduce a frequency-aware framework for climate super-resolution that leverages the global modeling strengths of ViTs while explicitly suppressing spectral bias.
+Our method unfolds in two stages: first, integrating sinusoidal activations into transformer architectures in ViSIR; and second, extending to explicit Fourier-based frequency separation in the Vision Transformer Fourier Representation Network (ViFOR).
+These architectures substantially improve reconstruction of high-frequency, physically meaningful gradients across key Earth system variables, thereby enhancing the spatial fidelity and practical value of ESM outputs for geosensing and climate services.

-This work is motivated by the fact that bridging the resolution gap in ESM outputs will unleash new levels of fidelity in regional climate projections, empowering researchers and policymakers to make smarter, locally informed decisions.
-By directly confronting the core limitation of spectral bias in deep \emph{super-resolution} architectures with targeted spectral innovations, we advance the state of the art in climate downscaling and provide a robust foundation for more accurate, reliable, and interpretable modeling of Earth's most complex systems.
+\textbf{Domain-Specific Motivation and Novelty.} ESM variables exhibit characteristic spatial structure: large-scale, smoothly varying background fields coexist with localized sharp gradients, fronts, and discontinuities associated with topography, cloud systems, and surface fluxes.
+While recent INR+Transformer architectures have been explored in natural image processing and generic scientific computing, they have not been designed to account for these multiscale geophysical characteristics or the operational needs of climate and geosensing applications.
+ViSIR and ViFOR explicitly tailor frequency-aware implicit representations to the spatial statistics of ESM data, enabling scale-aware reconstruction that preserves both global coherence and localized physical variability.
+To the best of our knowledge, this work represents the first systematic, frequency-explicit integration of implicit neural representations and Vision Transformers, tailored explicitly to Earth system model super-resolution, with an architectural design and evaluation grounded in the multiscale behavior of climate variables and the broader goal of expanding the actionable use of geoscience data.